CV19Index Frequently Asked Questions

-The CV19 Index has been trained and tested on a data set of approximately 2 million anonymized Medicare records.
-It is applicable for Medicare and Medicare Advantage beneficiaries in the US.
-It should not be used for healthy, younger adults.
+The CV19 Index has been trained and tested on a data set of approximately 3.5 million anonymized patient histories.
+It is applicable for adults 18 and up in the US.
 If you would like to work with us on expanding the CV19 Index to a wider population, please contact us at firstname.lastname@example.org

 Could This Be Used Internationally?

 Clinicians and data scientists in other countries have access to the open source models.
 Many countries already use International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) codes.
 Experts could assess the appropriateness of specific features and make adjustments necessary for specific considerations of their country’s healthcare delivery system and its patients.

 What is ClosedLoop doing to make sure the COVID-19 Index software is secure?

 ClosedLoop has partnered with Ion Channel to ensure that COVID-19 Index code is continuously analyzed.
 The code and all its dependencies are checked for viruses, vulnerabilities and other risks every time the code is updated and no less frequently than once a day.
 New code, either from ClosedLoop developers or community contributors, all meet security criteria to be approved for addition to the code base.

 Ion Channel is a software supply chain logistics and assurance platform that continuously monitors software used in critical infrastructure.
 Continuous monitoring gives customers immediate notice of vulnerabilities in vendor products and open source software and measures suppliers’ time-to-response when remediation is required.